wicked-kiD/varnava/src/content/blog/global-state-dilemma/global-state-dilemma.md

 ## Conclusion

-In conclusion, I want to outline that the decision to use global state in a React application depends on factors like application size, data-sharing requirements, and the need for a consistent state.
+In conclusion, I want to outline that the decision to use global state in a React application depends on factors like application size, data-sharing requirements and the need for a consistent state.
 Striking a balance between simplicity and scalability is key to effective state management with MobX in React.